77 Years, and a Few More Hours

-The difference between Biden headquarters tonight and Waiting for Godot is that Waiting for Godot had more action.
+WILMINGTON, Del.—The difference between Biden headquarters tonight and Waiting for Godot is that Waiting for Godot had more action.

 Everyone is waiting for the obvious to happen.
 We’re by the stage around the corner from the Wilmington Westin.
 Red, white, and blue Jeeps and trucks—props—are still parked here, remnants of the Tuesday-night victory celebration that never happened.
 A giant American flag is blowing in the wind.
 Exhausted reporters are drooping near power outlets, recharging their phones.
 All day, the press corps has been saying out loud what the math has now made certain but the networks refuse to confirm: Donald Trump has lost.